 Medicinal and Aromatic Plants Program

 Improving livelihoods and ecosystems in Nepal’s rural mountain communities since 2001.HIMALAYAS, NEPAL: By training highland farmers in sustainable agriculture methods, our Medicinal and Aromatic Plants (MAPs) Program offers a profitable alternative to traditional wild harvesting.
 This way of farming is helping mountain communities develop better livelihoods and a way out of poverty while also restoring fragile, local environments.
 The Mountain Institute’s MAPs Program focuses on cultivation and conservation.
 It currently encompasses 100 villages in mountainous districts of Eastern, Central and Far-Western Nepal.
 Since 2001 we’ve trained over 18,000 farmers in Dhading, Rasuwa, Gorkha Ilam, Sankhuwasabha, Taplejung, and Panchthar districts and in parts of Nepal’s Karnali region.
-(Link to our new MAPs Program brochure.)
+This program has been recognized as a “2019 Outstanding Practice in Agroecology” by the World Future Council.

 Our ProgramFor centuries local people have used medicinal and aromatic plants (MAPs) to heal ailments and have traded them for cash income to buy everyday necessities and to celebrate festivals.
 The MAPs trade has been a part of subsistence livelihoods in Nepal’s mountain villages for a very long time.
 But in the last few decades, the intense pressure from wild harvesting increased, causing a threat to these plant species’ survival.
 Working in partnership with remote mountain communities, our goal is to protect fragile mountain environments by improving local livelihoods and giving a specific alternative to unsustainable wild collecting.
 Our MAPs Program has been successful in that effort and we aim to expand to more mountain districts.